miguelortizp/miguelortizp.github.io/index.md

 I'm a 6th year PhD student at UC Berkeley, in the [Business and Public Policy group](https://haas.berkeley.edu/bpp) at the Haas School of Business.
 I have a BA in Economics from Universidad de los Andes (Colombia).

-I will be in the 2023/2024 academic job market.
+I will be on the 2023/2024 academic job market.

 My research interests are in development economics, political economy and behavioral economics.